 An IPHD health assessment revealed that a high number of Bhikamkor residents suffer from malnutrition and a disease called iron-deficiency anemia.
 Iron-deficiency anemia means that community members do not consume enough iron-rich foods and, as a result, their bodies do not get the oxygen they need.
 This can result in constant fatigue, a weak immune system and slow mental and physical development in children.

 Iron is found in foods such as red meat, poultry, fish, lentils, beans and leafy green vegetables.
-Most Hindu families are vegetarian and thus cannot rely on meat for their iron intake.
+Many Hindu families in Rajasthan are vegetarian and thus cannot rely on meat for their iron intake.
 Families in Bhikamkor mostly live in poverty and cannot afford iron-rich vegetables.
 Iron-deficiency anemia was especially pronounced in Bhikamkor’s women, who usually eat the remains of an already scarce family dinner.

 To combat malnutrition and iron-deficiency anemia, an IPHD intern started the Community Kitchen Garden in 2016.
 The project provides seeds and space in the courtyard of the Saheli Community Center to grow a vegetable garden.
 Five Bhikamkor women helped plot the 5 by 4-meter garden, which they continue to maintain and harvest as it grows fruits and vegetables including spinach, tomatoes and chili.